gSwin: Gated MLP Vision Model with Hierarchical Structure of Shifted Window: Experiment

-The experimental condition was as follows.
-The dataset was ImageNet-1K~\citep{deng2009imagenet}, divided into training and validation sets consisting of $\sim$1.3M and 50k images, respectively.

-Table~\ref{label:013} shows the parameter settings for three variants of the proposed method (we will explain about the \#heads column in Section~\ref{label:019}).
-We set window size to $7$ for all gSwin models.

-The training conditions were as follows (most of them align with those of Swin Transformer~\citep{liu2021swin} for fair comparison).
-The optimizer was AdamW~\citep{kingma2014adam}.
-Data augmentation and regularization techniques were adopted including randaugment~\citep{cubuk2020randaugment,rw2019timm}, and the drop-path regularization~\citep{larsson2016fractalnet}, whose rates are shown in Table~\ref{label:014} (tuned by grid search).
-The initial learning rate was 0.001 and the weight decay was 0.05.
-The input image size was $224^2$, the batch size was 1024 and the number of epochs was 300 with cosine scheduler (first 20 epochs for linear warm-up).
-Of these, the epoch with the best top 1 accuracy in the validation dataset was selected (in case of a tie, the selection was based on the top 5 accuracy).
+The training conditions were largaly aligned with those of Swin Transformer~\cite{liu2021swin}.
+The optimizer was AdamW ($\text{lr} = 10^{-3}$, weight decay $= 0.05$.)
+Data augmentation and regularization techniques were adopted including randaugment~\cite{cubuk2020randaugment}, and the drop-path regularization~\cite{larsson2016fractalnet}, whose rates are shown in \tabref{label:015} (tuned by grid search).
+The batch size was 1024 and the number of epochs was 300 with cosine scheduler (first 20 epochs for linear warm-up).
+Of these, the checkpoint with the best top~1 accuracy in the validation dataset was selected.
 The training was performed twice with different seeds.
 We report the average (and unbiased variance) values of the two trials.

-We compared the image recognition performance of our method with that of DeiT~\citep{touvron2021training}, Swin Transformer~\citep{liu2021swin}, gMLP~\citep{liu2021pay} and Hire-MLP~\citep{guo2021hire}.
-Table~\ref{label:015} shows the results.
-Compared to Swin Transformers, gSwin-T achieves +0.4\% top 1 accuracy with 21\% less parameters, and gSwin-S achieves the same accuracy with 20\% less.
-We may observe that gSwin (proposed) is more efficient in terms of the number of parameters and floating point operations to achieve the same level of accuracy with others.
+We compared the image recognition performance of our method with that of DeiT~\cite{touvron2021training}, Swin Transformer~\cite{liu2021swin}, gMLP~\cite{liu2021pay} and Hire-MLP~\cite{guo2021hire}. \tabref{label:016} shows the results.
+Compared to Swin Transformers, gSwin-T achieves $+0.4$\% top-1 accuracy with 21\% less parameters, and gSwin-S achieves the same accuracy with 20\% less.
+We may observe that gSwin (proposed) is more efficient in terms of the number of parameters and floating point operations (FLOPs) to achieve the same level of accuracy with others.